threefoldfoundation/www_threefold_io/content/newsroom/june_2025_calls/index.md

 <br/>

-*Note: This call was originally scheduled for Tuesday, June 17 (see: [.tf domain outage](https://forum.threefold.io/t/tf-domain-outage-action-plan/4607)) and then June 24, but has been postponed due to technical issues.
-A new date will be announced shortly.*
+*Note: This call has been postponed from June 24 due to technical isues.
+A new date will be announed shortly.*

 <br/>